syncfusion-content/wpf-docs/wpf/SfDiagram/Overview.md

 #Overview

 **Essential Diagram WPF** creates rich Visio like applications.
-Its framework comprises of many Elements that helps you to create an application easily.
+Its Framework comprises of many Elements that helps you to create an application easily.
 The rich feature set of the Diagram control includes Snapping, Guidelines, Gridlines, Serialization and Zooming.

 ![](Overview_images/Overview_img1.jpeg)